Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/088_Merge_Sorted_Array.md

 Note the in below code we merge backwards from i = m + n + 1 to i = 0, not merge forwards from i = 0 to i = m + n + 1.
-The reason is that former will not override the numbers in nums1 we have not allocate.
+The reason is that former will not override the numbers in nums1 that are not allocated yet.

 ```cpp
 class Solution {